 International Procurement Cooperation (MPA)

-Start of studies 01.
-Nov.
-2024 and 01.
-Nov.
-2026
+Start of studies Nov.
+01, 2026 and Nov.
+01, 2028

 The central qualification objective of the International Procurement Cooperation programme (MPA) is for graduates to be able to assume responsibility for the management of major procurement projects in international, interdisciplinary, and intercultural fields of work and to do so with deliberation and based on their professional and methodical training and their value-based team leadership skills.
 The programme takes an interdisciplinary approach in which students choose one of two different tracks: one with a focus on law, one with a focus on economics.
 Regardless of their chosen track, all students will acquire basic leadership and management skills and will learn about project and technology management as well as parameters of procurement projects from a strategic and transnational perspective.
 Depending on their chosen track, students will learn the fundamentals of either economics or law as well as specifics of either procurement law or procurement organisation.
 The IPC programme is offered in English in order to emphasise its intercultural nature and international perspective.